 Most importantly, he told me that the entrance charge was 2,000 Tanzanian shilings for an initial bingo card (cards for subsequent rounds would be sold before each round began with the price increasing as the night proceeded) and that the game would begin at 9:30 p.m.

 In the meantime, he continued in his friendly manner, I could go in and have food and drinks while I waited for the game to start.

 READ ALSO: Uber Launches in Dar es Salaam, Tanzania.

-I was pleased by the warm reception—it sure made me feel a lot more comfortable.
+The warm reception made me feel much better and a lot more comfortable.

 Following his guidance, I headed to the bingo area.

 In the foyer, since I had a lot of time to kill, I scanned the notices and the cricket pictures on the wall to get a better sense of what Upanga Club was all about.

 Upanga Club is a social sports club that caters mainly to Dar es Salaam’s Indo-Tanzanian community.